lenderpanel

 Recently asked questions about conveyancing in Solihull

-I have justdiscovered that Wolstenholmes have been shut down.
-They conducted my conveyancing in Solihull for a purchase of a freehold house 18 months ago.
-How can I establish that the property is in my name in the name of the previous owner?
+I have recentlydiscovered that Action Conveyancing have closed.
+They carried out my conveyancing in Solihull for a purchase of a leasehold apartment 10 months ago.
+How can I establish that the property is registered correctly in the name of the former proprietor?

-The quickest method to check if the property is in your name, you can make a search of the land registry (£3.00).
+The quickest method to check if the premises is in your name, you can carry out a search of the land registry (£3.00).
 You can either do this yourself or ask a law firm to do this for you.
 If you are not registered you can seek help from one of a number of Solihull conveyancing specialists.

 Last updated